 Third was Miguel "miggie" Sanchez, a long time resident of Boston, a current attendee of Harvard Grad.
 School, ladies start your bidding at 10 pesos.
 I met Miguel in my Delta Chi days at UW, when he came over to Seattle for a year of work, study, and skirt chasing.
 I hadnt seen, or really heard from this old friend of

-Im in Boston, lets look at each other through empty beer glasses" all the more savory.
+mine for at least 2 years.
+This made my email to him saying "hey, Im in Boston, lets look at each other through empty beer glasses" all the more savory.
 Cassie and I met him at the Pourhouse Pub about an hour late, but our tardiness did not put a damper on the joy of meeting up with a valued amigo in a different geographical setting.
 Meeting up with a friend from your past is a special enough event.
 I am still pondering what it is about a different meeting place, foriegn or domestic, that makes that reunion all the more special; that adds a few more pounds per square inch to those bonds of friendship.
 I welcome anyones ideas on that last one.
 By the way, Bolivian shoe shine boys wear ski masks during their 9 to 5.
 Holler at ur boy, Greenbilitary in La Paz, Bolivia.